stanleyhspark/leimao.github.io/_posts/projects/2017-09-20-Google-DeepDream-API.md

 ### Usage

+Here I am using Georges Seurat's "Sunday Afternoon On The Island Of La Grande Jatte" as an example to illustrate the usage of this Google DeepDream API.

 #### List the available layers and the number of channels

 To check the available layer names and channel numbers for the deepdream program.